DC State Estimation

 To address ill-conditioned situations arising from significant differences in measurement variances, users can employ an alternative approach:

-analysis = dcStateEstimation(system, device, Orthogonal)
+analysis = dcStateEstimation(monitoring, Orthogonal)

 To explain the method, we begin with the WLS equation: